donishadsmith/neurocaps/paper/paper.md

 The typical CAPs workflow can be programmatically time-consuming to manually orchestrate as it generally entails several steps:

-1. implement spatial dimensionality reduction of timeseries data
+1. implement spatial dimensionality reduction of timeseries data using a parcellation
 2. perform nuisance regression and scrub high-motion volumes (excessive head motion)
 3. concatenate the timeseries data from multiple subjects into a single matrix
 4. apply k-means clustering to the concatenated data and select the optimal number of